Forecasting

 That is much easier when the forecast includes both:

-• current open receivables
+• open receivables

 • active planned billing records